** Zopa review updated December 24th, 2020 **

 - Low default rates

-- Possible to exit loans for a fee / My test exit took 48 hours
+- Possible to exit loans for a fee (never guaranteed)

 - Easy to use website with simple investing options

-- New Core account now contains no Safeguard Provision Fund and pays lower returns
+- Core account offers no Safeguard Provision Fund

 - Loans are unsecured

-- Company operated at a loss for many years
+- Main company operating at a loss and has been for many years

 Read more below in my exclusive Zopa review.